 To look for Heralds in these places all you need is a torch and a bit of time to search carefully.
 Heralds tend to rest on ceilings, underneath ledges or high up on walls but can be quite hard to spot.

 If you find some, the easiest way to submit your sightings is by joining the Hibernating Heralds Activity on iRecord and entering details of your record there.
 Alternatively post a photo and location details on our Facebook page.
 You can also follow and contribute on Twitter #hibernatingheralds.

 Keep an eye out for other hibernating butterflies and moths too.
 If you are lucky, you may come across a Tissue moth.
 Tissues overwinter in similar locations to the Herald but are much less numerous and much harder to spot as they rest flat against the walls.
 The best time to find them seems to be when they arrive at overwintering sites during September.
 Peacocks and Small Tortoiseshells hibernate in places such as old buildings and caves and it would be interesting to know more about their overwintering distributions.
 You can enter records of these species on the hibernating herald iRecord activity or via the facebook page as above.

-Some of these locations can be dangerous and you should take appropriate precautions.
-These conditions are often favoured by bats.
-If you plan to investigate these types of locations then please contact your local bat group (see http://www.bats.org.uk/pages/find_your_local_bat_group.html#Scotland) or if you know of someone with an SNH bat licence to find out whether there are bats there and, if so, whether you can join them on one of their monitoring visits.
+Some locations can be dangerous, so please take appropriate precautions.
+Also be aware some sites may be used by hibernating bats.
+If you plan to investigate these types of locations then please contact your local bat group (see Find Your Local Bat Group) for further guidance.
 You must be careful not to intentionally or recklessly disturb any bats as disturbance during their hibernation can affect the survival chances of these protected species.
 If you do inadvertently find any bats then you should leave promptly and your local bat group would be delighted to know.